szilagyipeter99/embeddedsystems/README.md

 # Embedded systems

 This repository contains the examples created in the Embedded systems practices.
-Each folder includes a project with the neccessary code written in the Espressif IDE, tested on the ESP32-C6-DevKitM-1.
+Each folder includes a project with the neccessary code written using ESP-IDF, tested on the ESP32-C6-DevKitM-1.

 ### Required steps before testing examples: